theseion/Fuel/docs/managing-globals.md

  [ (FLMaterializer materializeFromFileNamed: 'g.fuel') ~~ SomeGlobal ] assert.
 ```
 But...

-How to avoid duplication
+## How to avoid duplication
-Instead, in the code below `#considerGlobal:` is used to specify that it should be stored as global.
+Instead, in the code below, `#considerGlobal:` is used to specify that it should be stored as global.
 ```smalltalk
  | aSerializer |